-Components for the 1 1/2 in. to 8 in.
-(DN40 to DN200) DV-5A Valve are shown in Figure 1.
-The DV-5A Valve is for vertical installations.
-It is rated for use at service pressures of 20 to 300 psi (1,4 to 20,7 bar).
+Components for the 1 1/2 thru 8 Inch (DN40 thru DN200) DV-5A Valves are shown in Figure 1.
+The DV-5A Valves are for vertical installations.
+They are rated for use at a service pressures of 20 to 300 psi (1,4 to 20,7 bar).

-The take-out dimensions are shown in Figure 3, and flanged connections are available drilled per ANSI, ISO, AS, and JIS specifications (see Table A).
+The take-out dimensions are shown in Figure 3, and flanged connections are available drilled per ANSI, ISO, AS, and JIS specifications (See Table A).
 Threaded inlet and outlet connections are available in NPT or ISO 7-1.
 Threaded port connections are NPT threaded.

-Note: PN16 flanges are pressure rated to 16 bar.
+NOTE: PN16 flanges are pressure rated to 16 bar.